simp/simp-doc/README.md

 all testing.
 (In testing the 'html' target, this took the build time on a fast system from 40s to 9s.)

-NOTE: When this is enabled, expect errors from sphix-build in the form of:
+NOTE: When this is enabled, expect errors from `sphinx-build` in the form of:

 (Sphinx 1.7:)